hedonistrh/beautiful-jekyll/_posts/2018-07-09-Literature-Review-for-Speaker-Change-Detection.md

 # Literature Review for Speaker Change Detection

 **Draft version.
 So that, there can be many typos and unreferenced quote.
-I will add their result and dataset.
-In addition to that, I will add some papers.
 Feel free to send e-mail to me.**

+> UPDATE(17 October 2018): After the conversation with [Quan Wang](https://wangquan.me), I am trying to keep my blogpost up-to-date.
+I am very grateful because of his help and effort.

+> I have added _FULLY SUPERVISED SPEAKER DIARIZATION_.
+I will add Herve Bredin's new paper as soon as possible.

 In general, a speaker diarization system consists of two main parts: segmentation and clustering.
 Segmentation aims to detect all speaker change points.
 The most widely used method is the Bayesian Information Criterion (BIC) based segmentation.
 More recently, researcher focus to using of Deep Learning.